-Last updated on November 17th, 2016
+Last updated on September 16th, 2020

-Fresh red curry paste, a simple blend of easy-to-find chilies and spices, will be a staple in my refrigerator from here on out, and ingredients like peanuts, ginger, garlic, and cilantro are already in my pantry on the regular.
-What was stopping me?
+Fresh red curry paste—a simple blend of easy-to-find chilies and spices—will be a staple in my refrigerator from here on out, and ingredients like peanuts, ginger, garlic, and cilantro are already in my pantry on the regular.
+What’s stopping me?

 The New Year’s menu featured a host of dishes: some were traditional, like pad Thai, spicy cashew and cilantro salad, and chicken satay skewers with peanut sauce that disappeared from the platter in a matter of minutes.

-A few of the ingredients in the recipe below, like fresh lime leaves and palm sugar, might be difficult to find if you don’t have access to an Asian supermarket—I stock up on these essentials at Kalustyan’s in Manhattan, but I’ve offered up alternatives, just as Nancie does for all the recipes in her cookbook.
+A few of the ingredients in the recipe below, like fresh lime leaves and palm sugar, might be difficult to find if you don’t have access to an Asian supermarket.
+Just in case, I’ve offered up alternatives, as Nancie does for all the recipes in her cookbook.

 - 1/2 cup panko breadcrumbs

-- 1/4 cup minced fresh cilantro
+- 2 tablespoons minced fresh cilantro

-- 2 large garlic cloves, minced
+- 1 large garlic clove, minced

-- 1 tablespoon red curry paste
+- 2 teaspoons red curry paste

 - 1/2 teaspoon kosher salt